 Clicking on a specific field row will open a field profiler panel on the right of the page displaying the field’s entire set of metadata, options to preview numeric dimension values, and buttons to navigate to the Looker IDE or the Explore page:

-If you are using version 2.0.0 or higher of the Looker Data Dictionary, the field profiler opens by default to the Details tab.
+If you are using version 2.0.0 or later of the Looker Data Dictionary extension, the field profiler opens by default to the Details tab.